mr-sicher/NZSE-SmartHome/README.md

 - - -

 #Supported Versions
-currently we only allow versions from 4.0.4 to 6.0.1
+Currently we only support versions from 4.0.4 to 6.0.1

 ```javascript
 minSdkVersion 15